stytri/oboe/README.md

 `(` _identifier_ `=` `[`_initializer_`]` `)`

 The `!*` operator is as above, except the condition is inverted; does **not** apply to **range**s.

+**sequences** in _initialization_, _condition_ and, _recalculation_ are evaluated as a simple list of expressions, each evaluated in turn; in the case of _condition_ with the result of the evaluation of the final expression in the sequence is used to determine the condition.

 ##### evaluation